 Your best course of action is to decline as politely as possible.
 And by decline, we are referring to field sobriety tests or any evaluations involving your physical effects from alcohol consumption.
 There are potential inaccuracies from the machine used involved in testing, so by refusing, this requires more time for the arresting officer to get a warrant for the sample.

 In Texas, it is not a separate offense for refusing to take these tests.
 By refusing to test, your license will be suspended for at least of 180 days, however you won’t be punished for an offense just from refusing to submit.
 If you do provide a blood sample and it shows a BAC over .08, your driver’s license will be suspended for 90 days.
 At this point, we can help you obtain an occupational license if needed after contesting a suspension at an ALR Hearing.

 Can I refuse a blood test after a warrant is issued?

 No. While you can still refuse a BAC test when no-refusal policies are in effect, you cannot legally refuse a search warrant for a BAC test.
 If you refuse a test after a warrant has been issued, that could be considered a crime.
 Consequently, you may open yourself up to being charged for both this crime as well as for the original DWI charge.
-For the best possible protection of your rights, we encourage you to contact us for legal assistance if you have experienced a charge for no refusal in San Antonio.
+For the best possible protection of your rights, we encourage you to contact us for legal assistance if you have experienced a charge for no refusal in San Marcos.